Sxjdwang/TalkLip/evaluation/README.md

 # Evaluating all metrics on LRS2 via one bash script

-Before using this script, please read the below instruction of each metric first, as there are some preparations need to be done.
+Before using this script, please read the instructions for each metric below, as there are some preparations that need to be done.
 ```
 sh eval_lrs2.sh $synt_root $filelist $syncnet_python_root $orig_root $bbx_root $ckpt_path_conformer $data_root $avhubert_root \
 $ckpt_path_av_hubert $gpu